-In 1924, the town was elevated to the rank of city, and received its current name of Vila Praia de Âncora which translates into “Beach City of Anchor”.
+In 1924, the town was elevated to the rank of city, and received the current name of Vila Praia de Âncora which translates into “Beach City of Anchor”.

 So, let´s take a look at things to see and do in 24 hours in Vila Praia de Ancora.

 Without a doubt, the beaches surrounding Vila Praia de Ancora are the main pull to the area.
-Still relatively undiscovered in terms of mass tourism, you will be greeted by white, sandy beaches, most of which have a natural feel with plenty of space to settle down for an afternoon of sun-worshipping.
+Still relatively undiscovered in terms of mass tourism, pilgrims are greeted by white, sandy beaches, most of which have a natural feel with plenty of space to settle down for an afternoon of sun-worshipping.

-Seafood is the dish of the day in most restaurants – Vila Praia de Ancora has an excellent reputation for its gastronomy, and even holds a festival of The Sea and Sardines In early July.
-Savour Atlantic sardines at the festival celebrating Ancora fishermen that is held every year around this time.
+Seafood is the dish of the day in most restaurants.
+Vila Praia de Ancora has an excellent reputation for gastronomy, and even holds a festival of The Sea and Sardines In early July.
+Visitors can savour Atlantic sardines at the festival celebrating Ancora fishermen that is held every year around this time.

 Dolmen da Barrosa

 Also known as the “Lapa dos Mouros,” Dolmen da Barrosa is a megalithic monument of the late Neolithic.
-Dolmen da Barrosas, which is considered to be one of the most important megalithic monuments of its kind in the whole of the Iberian Peninsula, has been classified as a national monument since 1910, and it is estimated to be over two thousand years old.
+Dolmen da Barrosas is estimated to be over 2000 years old.
+Classified as a national monument since 1910, the dolmen is considered to be one of the most important megalithic monuments of its kind in the whole of the Iberian Peninsula.

 Forte da Lagarteira